GafferHQ/gaffer/doc/source/Tutorials/Scripting/QueryingAScene/index.md

 Making a scene
 --------------

 First off, we'll create a simple scene using a network of basic nodes.
-Cut and paste the following into the ScriptEditor and execute it to build the network.
+Cut and paste the following into the PythonEditor and execute it to build the network.
 There's no need to worry about the details of this part - it's just a convenient way to create the network we need for the tutorial.
 If you do take a look though, you'll see examples of the commands needed to create nodes, set values and make connections.

 ```
 import Gaffer